mkvlrn/arch-devcontainer/readme.md

 ## config

-adjust the values in `./.devcontainer/.env.devcontainer` to match your needs; it's only git info, the ssh key to be used (it will be mounted into the devcontainer), and what editor you'll be using
+adjust the values in `./.devcontainer/.env.devcontainer` to match your needs; it's only git info, the ssh key to be used (it will be mounted into the devcontainer), your timezone, and what editor you'll be using

 ## start container (with devpod)